-Inmates shall be removed from the sobering cell as soon as they are able to safely continue in the processing procedures.
+Inmates shall be removed from the sobering cell as soon as they can safely continue in the processing procedures.
 Inmates who are not under the influence of drugs or alcohol should not be placed in a sobering cell with intoxicated inmates.
-In no case shall a person remain in a sobering cell over 6 hours without an evaluation by a medical staff person or an evaluation by the custody staff [Title]
+In no case shall a person remain in a sobering cell over 6 hours without an evaluation by a medical staff person or an evaluation by the custody staff [Title 15 §1213 and §1056].
+After twelve (12) hours from the time of placement, inmates must receive an evaluation by medical staff, which may be a paramedic.